mdesanker/wheres-waldo/README.md

 # Where's Waldo

-A Where's Waldo browser game created with React
+A Where's Waldo browser game created with React.
+Player times can be submitted to a leaderboard with their initials.
+Offensive initials are censored.

 Live demo [here](https://mdesanker.github.io/wheres-waldo)